Hawaiian quilt: Flag quilts

 Another Hawaiian quilt style is the Hawaiian flag quilt, also known as Ku’u Hae Aloha ("My Beloved Flag" or "Lost Beloved Flag") quilts.
 The typical flag quilt includes four Hawaiian flags surrounding the coat of arms of the Hawaiian Royal Family or crown.
-Flag quilts combine pieced work with appliqued motifs, unlike other traditional Hawaiian quilts, which do not use pieced work.
+Flag quilts combine pieced work with appliquéd motifs, unlike other traditional Hawaiian quilts, which do not use pieced work.

 Flag quilts may have originated as early as 1843, when Lord George Paulet claimed the Hawaiian Islands for the British and ordered all Hawaiian flags destroyed.
 Many of these flag quilts date back to the overthrow of the monarchy, when displaying the Hawaiian flag was considered treason.
 Quilts bearing symbols of the monarchy were a form of silent resistance.

 Other styles

-Hawaiian quilters also made other styles of quilts including embroidering quilts and crazy quilting.
+Hawaiian quilters have also made quilts using other styles and techniques, such as embroidery and crazy quilting.
 The most famous Hawaiian crazy quilt is the one made by Queen Liliuokalani during her internment after the overthrow of the monarchy.

 Value

-Antique flag quilts fetch higher prices than applique quilts: high quality flag quilts may be valued at $40,000 - $60,000 while applique quilts sell for $9000 – $15,000.
+Antique Hawaiian flag quilts fetch higher prices than applique quilts: high quality flag quilts may be valued at $40,000 - $60,000 while applique quilts sell for $9000 – $15,000.
 Factors that affect price include the quality of the original construction, preservation of the item's color and physical integrity, and provenance.